josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 </code-example>

-This installs the `schematics` executable, which you can use to create a new schematics collection in its own project folder, add a new schematic to an existing collection, or extend an existing schematic.
+This installs the `schematics` executable, which you can use to create a new schematics collection in its own project directory, add a new schematic to an existing collection, or extend an existing schematic.

 In the following sections, you will create a new schematics collection using the CLI to introduce the files and file structure, and some of the basic concepts.